English

 [[./Name]]

 Example.
-From an English note you want to send the reader to the Russian original:
+From an English note you want to send the reader to the Russian version:

 See the [[ru/user/templates|Russian version]].